WHICH FABRIC SHOULD I SKIN MY BOAT WITH?

-WHICH FABRIC SHOULD I SKIN MY BOAT WITH?

->

-> First let me say there is no perfect skinning material.
+First let me say there is no perfect skinning material.
 One of the problems is that there is nothing made specifically for our application.
 All the fabrics we use are intended for some other use.
 Someone has been willing to experiment and found fabrics that work, some better than others.

->

-> Some people use a coated fabric that is used for truck tarps.
+Some people use a coated fabric that is used for truck tarps.
 It works but I don’t care for it.
 Canvas is another good fabric but it is harder to work with and being a natural fabric it will rot so it needs extra care.
 You will see photos of kayak covered in clear vinyl, while this make s a great looking boat be warned, it is not durable!
 Once it punctures it will tear easily.
 It looks great but it not practical choice.

->

-> Nylon is probably the most used fabric.
-Probably 95% of my clients skin my boats with polyester.
+Nylon is the most used fabric but probably 95% of my clients skin my boats with polyester.
 Both fabrics make good skins but they have different characteristics and skinning methods that will influence your choice.

->

-> As I said, nylon is the most popular fabric.
+As I said, nylon is the most popular fabric.
 It stretches a lot before it breaks, it’s durable and will not puncture easy.
 Very few coatings will stick to nylon so your choices for waterproofing are limited.

->

-> Of course nylon is not perfect.
+Of course nylon is not perfect.
 It has one drawback that I find very annoying.
 Nylon is hygroscopic, meaning it absorbs water.
 When nylon gets wet it expands or relaxes.
 That means your drum tight skin you worked so hard to sew on will become baggy when you hit the water the first time.
 If you look at this picture, this was the 2nd or 3rd trip I made in my Curlew.

->

-> The shadows you see on the skin are from wrinkles where the fabric relaxed.
+The shadows you see on the skin are from wrinkles where the fabric relaxed.
 Yes, it started out drum tight and it loosened up this much.
 The good news is it got better with age.